nani-git2/Asyn-membrane/README.md

 The output gives the state of the system: particle and tether positions, and the membrane states.
 The excess density is computed from this as mentioned in the manuscript.

+On a standard desktop as mentioned above, a typical run for the lattice sizes and parameters mentioned in the manuscript takes around 2-3hours.